nomic-ai/gpt4all/gpt4all-bindings/typescript/README.md

 - [ ] createTokenStream, an async iterator that streams each token emitted from the model.
 Planning on following this [example](https://github.com/nodejs/node-addon-examples/tree/main/threadsafe-async-iterator)
 - [ ] proper unit testing
 - [ ] publish to npm under alpha tag `gpt4all@alpha`
-- [ ] have more people test on other platforms
+- [ ] have more people test on other platforms (mac tester needed)
+- [x] switch to new pluggable backend